Student Organizations With Diverse Missions

 - Brazilian Club: The Brazilian Club works to promote the Portuguese language and Brazilian/Lusophone culture.

-- FLIP (First-Generation Low-Income Partnership): FLIP is dedicated to creating a supportive community for First Gen and/or Low-Income (FGLI) students.
+- LIFT (Low-Income, First-Generation Team): LIFT is dedicated to creating a supportive community for First Gen and/or Low-Income (FGLI) students.
 We will advocate for FGLI issues on campus as well as organize resources, events, and meetup groups.

 - Francophone Student Organization: The Francophone Student Organization strives to enhance curiosity and increase understanding of the French language, France, and other French-speaking countries.

 Contact: Kassi Hall

 - German Club: The German Club gathers to promote the German language and culture through fun events such as films, food, and Foosball